amco/wddx/README.txt

 == DESCRIPTION

+Ruby API for the WDDX XML interchange format (see http://www.openwddx.org/)

 From http://www.openwddx.org/faq/:
  WDDX is an XML-based technology that enables the exchange of complex data between Web programming languages, creating what some refer to as 'Web syndicate networks'.